 E-A-T Your Heart Out – How to Improve Expertise, Authority & Trust

 In its 2014 edition of the Search Quality Guidelines, Google introduced the concept of “E-A-T,” or Expertise, Authoritativeness, and Trustworthiness.
-In the most recent version of the Guidelines, “E-A-T” has grown in importance and focus, and is mentioned 135 times!
+This is also sometimes referred to as E-E-A-T, or Experience, Expertise, Authoritativeness, and Trustworthiness.
+In a recent version of the Guidelines, “E-A-T” has grown in importance and focus, and is mentioned 135 times!

 Google has a small army of human site reviewers who use the Search Quality Guidelines to manually review and rate web pages and then give feedback to Google about those pages.
 Google then tries to tailor its ranking algorithms based on the feedback.
 The goal is to reward the sites that are the most trustworthy and authoritative with the highest rankings.